 The demand for rail transport is increasing, and projects such as High Speed 2 (HS2) and Crossrail mean that a new generation of railway engineers is needed to meet tomorrow’s challenges.
 This four-day residential course, sponsored by Siemens Rail Automation, aims to give you an insight into the challenges and opportunities that the rail industry has to offer.

-*Restrictions apply for this course – students wishing to attend cannot apply for other Smallpeice Trust courses in this academic year*Book this course
+*Restrictions apply for this course – students wishing to attend cannot apply for other Smallpeice Trust courses in this academic year*

 Working in the rail industry can be an exciting and rewarding career, but most young people don’t realise this.
 This course is intended to ‘shine a light’ on the industry, and you’ll learn about many of the key challenges that the UK rail network in particular is facing.